Best Golf Drivers For Beginners 2024

 Reasons to avoid

-To begin with, the Launcher XL 2 Draw model is the latest lightweight, draw-bias driver from Cleveland Golf and is aimed at players with a slow to moderate swing speed.
-Off the bat, because of its draw-bias nature, it is up there with the best drivers for slicers.
+The Launcher XL 2 Draw model is a lightweight, draw-bias driver from Cleveland Golf that is aimed at players with a slow to moderate swing speed.
+Because of its draw-bias nature it is definitely among the best drivers for slicers, but if you do not suffer with a slice then the standard Launcher XL 2 will be a better choice.

-In testing, a firm impact and fairly loud acoustics feature, with there being ample ball speed produced.
-Not only is it quick off the face, but it's also exceptionally easy to launch which will please the target demographic here.
-The spin was on the higher side but, thanks to the adjustable hosel, you can reduce or increase those spin numbers to the desired preference.
+In our testing we noted a firm impact and fairly loud acoustics, although nothing too offensive.
+We were impressed with the ball speed produced, while not only is it quick off the face but it's also exceptionally easy to launch which make it idea for the newer golfer or the high handicap player who struggles off the tee.
+The spin was on the higher side, as we would expect, but thanks to the adjustable hosel you can reduce or increase those spin numbers to the desired preference, which is ideal for the newer player who can make adjustments as their game improves.

 - Read our full Cleveland Launcher XL 2 Driver Review